HomeSpan/HomeSpan/docs/TLV8.md

   * erases all TLV8 records and frees all associated memory
   * leaves an empty TLV8 object ready for re-use

-## *TLV8_it()*
+## *TLV8_itc()*

-Objects of type *TLV8_it* are iterators that point to specific records in a TLV8 object (or to *end()*).
+Objects of type *TLV8_it* are constant iterators that point to specific records in a TLV8 object (or to *end()*).
 TLV8 iterators are used to access, read from, and write to, the data elements in any given TLV8 record, and are thus a critical part of the TLV8 library.
-However, if you are using the TLV8 library correctly you should rarely, if ever, need to directly instantiate a *TLV8_it* using its constructor.
+However, if you are using the TLV8 library correctly you should rarely, if ever, need to directly instantiate a *TLV8_itc* using its constructor.
 Instead, simply use the C++ `auto` keyword as noted above.

 TLV8_it supports the following methods: